Dr. Anu Eskelinen

-I am a Field and Lab Technician with a Master‘s degree in Biotechnology and Applied Ecology with Specialization on Conservation & Utilisation of Biodiversity (M.Sc.).
+I am a Field and Lab Technician with a Master‘s degree in Biotechnology and Applied Ecology with Specialization in Conservation & Utilisation of Biodiversity (M.Sc.).
 I am especially interested in forest ecology and nature conservation.
-To me the complexity and diversity of the envionment with the interplay of it’s biotic and abiotic factors is fascinating.
+To me the complexity and diversity of the environment with the interplay of its biotic and abiotic factors is fascinating.
 This job was a great opportunity to gain work experience and insights into scientific research and the chance to work in an excellently qualified and wonderful team.

 MSc.
 Paul Kühn